Kingston, New York, United States Guide

 Best Time to Visit

-The best time to visit Kingston is during the spring or fall.
-Spring offers pleasant temperatures and blooming flowers, while fall boasts stunning foliage and crisp air.
-Summer can be hot and humid, but it's a great time to enjoy outdoor activities on the Hudson River.
-Winter can be cold and snowy, but it offers a cozy atmosphere and opportunities for winter sports in the surrounding mountains.
+The best time to visit Kingston is during the spring (April-May) or fall (September-October).
+Spring offers pleasant temperatures and blooming flowers, while fall boasts stunning foliage and crisp, cool air.
+Summer (June-August) can be hot and humid, but it's also a popular time to visit due to outdoor events and activities.
+Winter (November-March) can be cold and snowy, but it offers opportunities for winter sports in the nearby Catskill Mountains.

 Transportation